PyRepair/maniple/training-data/summarize-experiment/pandas/169/prompt_response_response_2.md

     )

     if result.ndim == 2:
-        result = self._constructor(result)
+        return self._constructor(result)
     else:
-        result = self._constructor_sliced(result, name=q)
+        return self._constructor_sliced(result, name=q)

-    if is_transposed:
-        result = result.T

-    return result
 ```
+In the revised version:

-In the corrected function, we added a conditional check for an empty DataFrame at the beginning of the function.
-If the DataFrame is empty, the function returns an empty Series or DataFrame based on the type of input parameter `q`.
-This handles the edge case of an empty DataFrame effectively.
+- I added a check for an empty DataFrame `data` right after retrieving numeric data.
+If `data` is empty, the method returns an empty DataFrame or Series based on the type of `q` passed to the method (either a list or a single value).

-The revised function can now be used as a drop-in replacement for the buggy version of the function.
+- This check ensures that the method gracefully handles empty DataFrames and provides the expected output in such cases.

+With these changes, the `quantile` method should now handle empty DataFrames without encountering errors and produce the correct output in line with the expectations.